ymlei/ymlei.github.io/index.markdown

 News
 ======
+* OpenOptics has been accepted at NSDI'26!
+* SyncWise has been accepted at NSDI'26!
 * We will host a tutorial on [OpenOptics](https://openoptics.mpi-inf.mpg.de/) at [SIGCOMM'25](https://conferences.sigcomm.org/sigcomm/2025/).
 See you in Coimbra, Portugal!
-* OpSync has been accepted as a [SIGCOMM’25 Poster](https://conferences.sigcomm.org/sigcomm/2025/accepted-posters-demos/)!
-Come chat with me about time synchronization for reconfigurable data center networks.
-* [OpenOptics](https://dl.acm.org/doi/abs/10.1145/3672202.3673712) was accepted as a DEMO at SIGCOMM ’24!
-See you at Sydney!

 Software
 =========

 <div style="display: flex; align-items: center;">
   <img src="assets/logo.png" alt="OpenOptics Logo" style="width: 150px; height: auto; margin-right: 20px;">